DevanshiShah9/AML-Project-In-Progress/README.md

 # Fraud Detection and Account Risk Assessment Project (Anti-Money Laundering)

 ## Goal
 The primary goal of this project is to develop a machine learning model capable of identifying fraudulent transactions within a dataset.
-I aim to leverage supervised machine learning techniques to detect patterns associated with fraudulent transactions, with a particular focus on identifying Fanon cycles.
+I aim to leverage supervised machine learning techniques to detect patterns associated with fraudulent transactions, with a particular focus on identifying SAR cycles.
 Additionally, I plan to employ unsupervised machine learning to predict the likelihood of an account being fraudulent based on these detected transactions.

 ## Tech Stack
 - Python Libraries for Data Science Pipeline